Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Nevada Stats and Trends

-- Nevada is 6-2 against the spread and 6-2 overall in games when it puts up more than 28.6 points.
+- When Nevada puts up more than 28.6 points, it is 6-2 against the spread and 6-2 overall.

-- In games that Nevada totals over 338.3 yards, the team is 8-3 against the spread and 8-3 overall.
+- Nevada is 8-3 against the spread and 8-3 overall when the team churns out over 338.3 yards.

-- The Wolf Pack have turned the ball over nine times, three fewer times than the Broncos have forced turnovers (12).
+- The Wolf Pack have nine giveaways this season, while the Broncos have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.